226th Rifle Division: Into Western Ukraine and Czechoslovakia

 In December the division was transferred to the 23rd Rifle Corps, still in 60th Army.
-During the Rovno–Lutsk offensive it played an important role in the liberation of Shepetivka and in consequence on February 17, 1944 was awarded the Order of Suvorov, 2nd Degree.
+During the Rovno–Lutsk offensive it played an important role in the liberation of Shepetivka and in consequence on February 17, 1944, was awarded the Order of Suvorov, 2nd Degree.

 By March the division's front line rifle strength was badly eroded; on March 20 the 987th Regiment had only 339 "bayonets" (infantry and sappers) but had a total of 144 officers, 163 NCOs, and 809 enlisted men assigned.
 In addition to the small arms carried by the "bayonets" the Regiment had 16 light machine guns; six heavy machine guns; 28 antitank rifles; four 45mm antitank guns; two 76mm regimental guns, eight 82mm mortars and six 120mm mortars.
 In other words, most of the Regiment's combat support units were at nearly full strength.
 By the beginning of April the division was assigned to 1st Guards Army, still in 1st Ukrainian Front, and in May it was reassigned to the 11th Rifle Corps of 18th Army in the same Front.
 Colonel Petrenko left the division on May 22, soon taking command of the 107th Rifle Division until postwar and eventually gaining the rank of lieutenant general before his retirement in 1976.
 Col. Mikhail Grigorevich Tetenko took over command of the 226th.
 By June the composition of the division had changed considerably.
 Its personnel were now 85 percent Ukrainian, with 5 percent Russian, 5 percent Tatar, and 5 percent Uzbek.
-It was further noted that 60 percent were from the year groups 1893-1904 (51-40 year olds) while nearly all of the remainder were from the year groups 1905-1916.
+It was further noted that 60 percent were from the year groups 1893-1904 (51-40 year olds) while nearly all of the remainder were from the year groups 1905–1916.

 Lvov–Sandomierz Offensive

 The main part of the offensive began on July 13 but 18th Army, on the Front's southern wing, remained inactive until the German/Hungarian Stanislav grouping was defeated.
 At 0315 hours on July 21 the Army received orders to penetrate the German defenses north of Cheremkhiv on the morning of July 23 and develop an offensive in the direction of Otyniia with the objective of capturing Bohorodchany by the end of July 25.
-The assault was led by a shock group composed of the 226th and the 66th Guards Rifle Division and soon overcame resistance from the Hungarian 16th Infantry Division, penetrating 4-5km into the defenses during the day.
+The assault was led by a shock group composed of the 226th and the 66th Guards Rifle Division and soon overcame resistance from the Hungarian 16th Infantry Division, penetrating 4–5 km into the defenses during the day.
 Subsequently, the Army advanced towards Dolyna in order to drive the Hungarian Army into the mountains.
-While Bohorodchany was not reached on schedule the Army's right flank advanced as much as 20km on July 27.
+While Bohorodchany was not reached on schedule the Army's right flank advanced as much as 20 km on July 27.
 By the start of August the 18th and 1st Guards Armies had effectively cleared the foothills of the Carpathians and set the stage for a subsequent advance into the Carpatho-Ukraine.